Vice President of India: Election

 The nomination of a candidate for election to the office of the vice president must be subscribed by at least 20 electors as proposers and 20 electors as seconders.
 Every candidate has to make a security deposit of ₹15 thousand in the Reserve Bank of India.

 The Election Commission of India, which is a constitutional autonomous body, conducts the election.
 The election is to be held no later than 60 days of the expiry of the term of office of the outgoing vice president.
 A returning officer is appointed for the election, usually the secretary-general of either House of Parliament, by rotation.
 The returning officer issues a public notice of the intended election, inviting nomination of candidates.
 Any person qualified to be elected and intending to stand for election is required to be nominated by at least twenty members of Parliament as proposers, and at least twenty other members of Parliament as seconders.
 The nomination papers are scrutinized by the returning officer, and the names of all eligible candidates are added to the ballot.

 The election is held via proportional representation using single transferable votes by secret ballot.
 Voters stack-rank the candidates, assigning 1 to their first preference, 2 to their second preference, and so on.
 The number of votes required by a candidate to secure the election is calculated by dividing the total number of valid cast votes by two and adding one to the quotient by disregarding any remainder.
 If no candidate obtains the required number of first-preference votes, the candidate with the fewest first-preference votes is eliminated and his or her second-preference votes are transferred.
 The process is repeated until a candidate obtains the requisite number of votes.
 Nominated members can also participate in the election.

 After the election has been held and the votes counted, the returning officer declares the result of the election to the electoral college.
 Thereafter, the returning officer reports the result to the Government of India (Ministry of Law and Justice) and the Election Commission of India, and the government publishes the name of the person elected as vice president, in the Official Gazette.

 The vice president may resign office by submitting a letter of resignation to the president.
 The resignation becomes effective from the day it is accepted.

-If the Vice president resigns then the vacant post has to be filled as soon as possible whereas in the case of President, election has to be held within 6 months.
+If the vice president resigns then the vacant post has to be filled as soon as possible whereas in the case of president, election has to be held within six months.

+The spouse of a vice president is known as the second lady of India.